The Portfolio Assessment Process

 At Charter Oak, each portfolio is prepared to challenge (match to) one specific course taught at a regionally accredited college or university, in what is known as a course equivalence approach.
 Each portfolio should contain a course description with knowledge components (topics and learning outcomes), a narrative essay that demonstrates your knowledge of the subject and how it matches the course, and documented evidence that supports your claim for credit.
 The current instructions with a complete list of the required components are online in the student forms section of ACORN.

 - Course description and knowledge components with topics and learning outcomes to serve as the standard against which your knowledge is measured.

 - Narrative in which you describe what you did, what you learned, how you applied your knowledge, and how it relates to the course learning outcomes.

 - Documented evidence from a variety of sources to support your claims to knowledge.

 Submitting Portfolios for Assessment

-Contact the PLA Office with questions.
+Contact the Prior Learning Assessment (PLA) Office with questions.